GuildCrafts/web-development-js/_goals/302-Concept_Focus-UI_and_UX.md

 That being said, if you have the self-discipline, motivation, and resolve, you will likely benefit from choosing this goal.

+An added benefit of working on a concept-focus goal is that you'll have a project with lots of great _examples_ that you can reference later.

 ## Specifications

 - [ ] Artifact produced is a GitHub repo.